* For additional information please refer to the Graduate Handbook.

 - Test of English as Foreign Language (TOEFL) Scores (International students only).

-The student’s Advisory Committee may recommend transfer credits for up to 9 credit hours for graduate courses taken by the student at Tuskegee University as part of another graduate program or at any other institution.
+The student’s Advisory Committee may recommend transfer credits for up to 9 hours for graduate courses taken by the student at Tuskegee University as part of another graduate program or at any other institution.
 Transfer credits may be recommended under both core and elective categories.
-Tuskegee graduates from the Department of Chemistry may use up to six credit hours of undergraduate work in course that are 500 level and above.

 Graduate students can apply to be admitted to candidacy for the M.S. degree Immediately after completing 18 credits of course work at Tuskegee University, the student must submit to the Dean of Graduate Studies, a completed application for the Candidacy for the degree.